harinimurugesan23/Cosmetic-website/README.md

 Balancing design and performance without using UI libraries

 Accomplishments I're Proud Of
-Created a professional and fully responsive Ibsite from scratch
+Created a professional and fully responsive website from scratch

 Achieved seamless interactivity with JavaScript